Prateeksaini12/ThreatLens_2.0/README.md

 # 🚀 ThreatLens 2.0

 ThreatLens 2.0 lets you instantly check if a link is safe before clicking.
-It scans URLs in real time for malware, phishing, and unsafe content-and even provides a secure Sandbox Mode to preview risky  safely.
+It scans URLs in real time for malware, phishing, and unsafe content-and even provides a secure Sandbox Mode to preview risky s safely.

 ---